Utila: Geography

 The eastern end of the island is capped by a thin veneer of basaltic volcanic rocks, erupted from several pyroclastic cones including 74 m Pumpkin Hill which forms the highest point on the island.

 Demographics

-The people of Utila are of African (Garifuna), English and Dutch descent.
+The people of Utila are of Afro-Indigenous (Garífuna), English and Dutch descent.
 At the time of the 2013 Honduras census, Utila municipality had a population of 3,947.
 Of these, 82.32% were Mestizo, 13.42% White, 2.10% Black or Afro-Honduran, 0.26% Indigenous and 1.91% others.

 Environment

 The island is part of the Islas de la Bahía y Cayos Cochinos Important Bird Area (IBA), designated as such by BirdLife International because it supports significant populations of white-crowned pigeons, chimney swifts and yellow-naped amazons.
 Since 2013 the entire island and its cays have been designated as a protected Ramsar site.
 Popular cays include Water Cay, Pigeon Cay and Sandy Cay.

+Ecologically, the island's coastal mangrove forests serve as the exclusive critical habitat for the critically endangered Utila spiny-tailed iguana (Ctenosaura bakeri), while surrounding shallow seagrass beds support essential nursery environments for regional marine fauna.